Xaryen/PNGDPI/README.md

 ### Use

-Enter to address to the *folder* containing your pngs files, any subfolders will also be modified, the results will be found next to the original folder.
+Enter the address to the *folder* containing your pngs files, any subfolders will also be modified, the results will be found next to the original folder.

 ### Build

-if you want to build your own binaries from sources simply:
+if you want to build your own binaries from source simply:

 * install rust/cargo
 * clone the repo: